 "Comfort food brings families together," they explain.
 "In our culture, families come together when there's music and cooking involved.
 That's what we were raised on, and we love sharing that with everyone."

-Kay spent more than 20 years working as a nurse, while Vick worked in retail for about a decade.
+Kay spent more than 20 years working as a nurse, while Vick worked in retail.
 In April 2019, they launched their food truck.
 Within just a few months, the demand made it clear they were onto something special.

 Eventually, both Kay and Vick left their full-time jobs to focus on the business.
 The food truck's popularity continued to grow, but the limited space made it difficult to keep up with demand.
 That challenge led them to their next step.

-Opening a restaurant had always been the goal.
-After years of planning and persistence, that vision became reality when Where the Locals Go opened in Dumfries, VA in late 2025.
-The larger kitchen allowed them to expand their menu and production while keeping the same homemade quality their customers loved.
+After opening Where The Locals Go in late 2025 the larger kitchen has allowed them to expand their menu and production while keeping the same homemade quality their customers loved.

-One promise Kay made to herself after opening the restaurant was simple: never run out of mac and cheese.
+One promise Kay made to herself after opening the restaurant was simple: never run out of the signature mac 'n cheese.
 On the food truck, it would sell out within the hour.
 Now, even near closing time, she's willing to make a fresh batch to ensure customer satisfaction.